 Temporary Investments.
-During unusual market conditions, the Fund may invest up to 100% of its assets in cash or cash equivalents, which may be inconsistent with its investment objectives, principal strategies and other policies.
+During unusual market conditions, the Fund may invest up to 100% of its assets in cash or cash equivalents temporarily, which may be inconsistent with its investment objectives, principal strategies and other policies.
 Cash equivalents are highly liquid, short-term securities such as commercial paper, time deposits, certificates of deposit, short-term notes and short-term U.S. government obligations.
-In moving to a substantial temporary investments position and in transitioning from such a position back into conformity with the Fund's normal investment objectives and policies, the Fund may incur transaction costs that would not be incurred if the Fund had remained fully invested in accordance with such normal policies.
-The transition to and from a substantial temporary investments position may also result in the Fund having to sell common stocks and/or close out options positions and then later purchase common stocks and open new options positions in circumstances that might not otherwise be optimal.
+In moving to a substantial temporary investments position and in transitioning from such a position back into conformity with the Fund's normal investment policies, the Fund may incur transaction costs that would not be incurred if the Fund had remained fully invested in accordance with such normal policies.
 The Fund's investment in such temporary investments under unusual market circumstances may not be in furtherance of the Fund's investment objectives.